braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/flutter/content_cards.md

 # Content Cards

 The Braze SDK includes a default card feed to get you started with Content Cards.
-To show the card feed, you can use the `myBrazePlugin.launchContentCards()` method.
+To show the card feed, you can use the `braze.launchContentCards()` method.
 The default card feed included with the Braze SDK will handle all analytics tracking, dismissals, and rendering for a user's Content Cards.

 ## Customization